Fitzgerald mum on future plans amid speculation | FOX Sports

 Fitzgerald mum on future plans amid speculation

-TEMPE, Ariz. — Larry Fitzgerald had his weekly meeting with the media Wednesday and did absolutely nothing to shed light on his plans beyond the final two games of this NFL season.
+TEMPE, Ariz.
+(AP) Larry Fitzgerald had his weekly meeting with the media Wednesday and did absolutely nothing to shed light on his plans beyond the final two games of this NFL season.

 ”I don’t know what I’m doing next year,” he responded to the third or fourth question on the subject. ”I don’t know how much more definitive I can be with that.”